erogluorhan/SCoBi/README.md

    b) Presentation

-3) design: Involves the architectural design of the SCoBi software that consists of UML diagrams created in Enterprise Architect.
+3) design: Involves the architectural design of the SCoBi software that consists of UML diagrams created in the Sparx Systems' Enterprise Architect tool.